Indoor Smokeless Grills

 Smoke Reduction Comes at the Expense of Flavor

 As we soon found out, none of these smokeless grills eliminated smoke entirely.
-In fact, we’re not sure that any of the smoke-reducing features that the grills boast actually did much at all.
+In fact, we’re not sure that any of the smoke-reducing features the grills boast actually did much at all.
 Foods grilled on two of the models we tested did produce significantly less smoke than the same foods when cooked in the grill pan, but that was only because the grates of these smokeless grills didn’t get or stay hot enough to sear the foods.
 When we tried to heat these grills to a high temperature of 450 degrees, one model topped out at about 390 degrees while another only reached 430 degrees in a few isolated spots.
 Foods barely even sizzled on these two grills, and the results were insipid: steaks and asparagus spears that were only lightly browned and burgers that looked more steamed than grilled.

 The other three grills we tested performed better.
 With grates that heated to at least 450 degrees, and often much higher, these models did a decent job of searing foods.
 And in general, foods cooked on these grills generated less smoke than the same foods cooked in the grill pan, which we also heated to 450 degrees during high-heat cooking applications for comparison’s sake.
 But the hotter the grill surfaces got, the more smoke they produced.

 That said, foods cooked in the grill pan looked and tasted much better than those cooked on the smokeless grills.
-Most of the smokeless grill grates are made from thin cast aluminum, while the grill pans are made from thick cast iron which retained far more heat than the smokeless grill grates.
+Most of the smokeless grill grates are made from thin cast aluminum, while the grill pans are made from thick cast iron, which retained far more heat than the smokeless grill grates.
 Because of its superior heat retention, the grill pan’s surface temperature rebounded quickly when we added food.
-As a result, food seared better, creating good char and intense grill flavor, and in much less time: Asparagus, for example, took about 7 minutes to cook on the grill pan and charred better than the asparagus cooked on any of the smokeless grills, which took almost twice as long on average.
+As a result, food seared better, acquiring good char and intense grill flavor, and in much less time: Asparagus, for example, took about 7 minutes to cook on the grill pan and charred better than the asparagus cooked on any of the smokeless grills, which took almost twice as long on average.

 The More Surface Area, the Better